lwerth/2019-October-Resources/git/master_lesson.md

 This "pushes" your local repo up to GitHub, and tells Git that the remote repo is the "upstream" origin that it should use to keep track of your changes.

 Return to GitHub, and refresh the page for your remote repository.
-It should now contain the contents of your loal repository.
+It should now contain the contents of your local repository.

 Congratulations!
 You've created a remote repository and linked it to an existing local repository!